SFDO-Tooling/CumulusCI/cli/README.md

 ## (release) For Release Managers

+cumulusci release

+    Detected None build of branch None at commit None on None
+    Usage: cumulusci release [OPTIONS] COMMAND [ARGS]...

+      Commands used in the release process and interacting with a Manage Package packing org

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      deploy       Runs a full deployment of the code as managed... upload_beta  Use Selenium to upload a package version in...

 cumulusci release deploy --help

     Detected None build of branch None at commit None on None